Here is the listing of C# programming examples on Conversions.

-The digits used to represent numbers using hexadecimal notation are 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F. The following programs convert a hexadecimal number into a decimal number and vice versa.
+The digits used to represent numbers using hexadecimal notation are 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F. The C# programs in this section convert a hexadecimal number into a decimal number and vice versa.
 The programs also convert meter to kilometer and vice versa.
 The program also converts a given number of days in terms of years, weeks & days.
 The remaining program in the section performs various type conversions.

 3. C# Examples dealing with Prefix, Postfix, Big Endian and Little Endian Notation

 Operators are written in-between their operands in Infix notation and Operators are written after their operands in Postfix notation.
 Big-endian is an order in which the most significant value is stored first.
 Little-endian is an order in which the least significant value is stored first.
 The C# programs in this section converts an Infix expression to a Postfix expression, converts Big Endian format to Little Endian format.
 The remaining programs in the section converts digits to words and demonstrates DefaultIfEmpty case.

 C# Program to Convert Infix to Postfix

 C# Program to Convert Big Endian to Little Endian